Green–white–checkered finish: Caution with two laps remaining in scheduled distance or after an invalid green-white-checkered restart

 When it is determined that the track is clear for racing, the green flag is shown, indicating the restart.
 As the leader completes the first lap, the white flag is shown, signaling the final lap.
 As the leader completes the second lap, the checkered flag is shown, signaling the conclusion of the race.

 From 2010 until 2015, if the caution flag was shown during the first of the two laps, positions would be frozen as they would be during a regular race caution, and a second green-white-checker attempt would be made, up to a maximum of three attempts.
-From 2016 until August 2017, the rule was changed so that an "overtime line" was established (usually halfway on the penultimate lap), and if a caution on a green-white-checkered attempt occurs before that line is passed, another attempt is made at a restart, until a valid restart has been made (defined as the race leader reaching the overtime line under green).
+From February 2016 until August 2017, the rule was changed so that an "overtime line" was established (usually halfway on the penultimate lap), and if a caution on a green-white-checkered attempt occurs before that line is passed, another attempt is made at a restart, until a valid restart has been made (defined as the race leader reaching the overtime line under green).
 Beginning at Watkins Glen in August 2017, NASCAR, seeking to eliminate controversial finishes, moved the overtime line back to the start-finish line, essentially returning to the 2010-2015 rules but with unlimited attempts to finish under green.

+Starting in 2024, if the one to go signal is given immediately after the time limit is reached (when two laps remain), the restart shall be only one lap.

 Caution on a valid green-white-checkered restart

-The race will have no further extensions once the leader has reached the "overtime line" under green on the penultimate lap in a green-white checkered finish, even if the leader has not taken the white flag.
-The same conditions apply as though the leader has taken the white flag.
+The race will have no further extensions once the leader has taken the white flag, at which point the next flag ends the race, caution or checkered.
 In the event of a race ending due to caution, video evidence is used in addition to scoring loops to determine the official order of finish.

 A green-white-checkered finish will extend the race beyond its advertised distance, and competitors are not allowed to pit for fuel without giving up track position.
 Teams are responsible for considering the extended distance in their fuel strategies.
 However, if the cleanup is expected to take considerable time, NASCAR may red flag the race with the cars on the track, so that cars do not consume all their fuel while under caution.